QuietWarmth – Floor Heating Systems – Frequently Asked Questions

 Can QuietWarmth be used in a bathroom?

 Absolutely.
 QuietWarmth is the ideal place to install as it will make morning more tolerable with warm feet.
-The mats are however not regulated to be installed under running water such as shower pans, etc.
+It is important to prevent water or moisture from seeping below the flooring by using a silicon sealant at the flooring expansion gaps, especially around toilets, showers, bathtubs, etc. The mats should not be used in “wet” areas such as shower pans, steam rooms, bathrooms with “zero-entry” showers or floor drains, etc.

 Can I connect multiple QuietWarmth units to 1 thermostat?